Regret-Based Federated Causal Discovery with Unknown Interventions: Introduction

-The remainder of this paper is organized as follows.
-Section~\ref{sec:preliminaries} introduces the necessary background and preliminaries.
-Section~\ref{sec:main} presents the proposed framework and algorithm.
-Section~\ref{sec:exp} provides experimental results and empirical evaluations.
-Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future directions.
+The remainder of this paper is organized as follows: \Cref{sec:preliminaries} introduces background and preliminaries; \Cref{sec:main} presents I-PERI and provides theoretical details on the $\interventions$-MEC; \Cref{sec:exp} includes the experimental evaluation of the method; finally, \Cref{sec:conclusion} concludes the paper and discusses future directions.
+Proofs of theoretical results and additional experimental details are provided in the Appendix.